-In this article, I’m going to teach you how to properly perform a Seated DB Shoulder Press, tell you what muscles the exercise works and give you a few alternatives.
+In this article, I’m going to teach you how to properly perform a Seated Dumbbell Shoulder Press, tell you what muscles the exercise works and give you a few alternatives.

 Table of Contents

-- How To Do Seated DB Shoulder Press
+- How To Do Seated Dumbbell Shoulder Press

 - Muscles Worked